about / archives / contact / subscribe / twitter

 Twitter was founded in 2006 by Jack Dorsey as a side project of the podcasting company Odeo.
 The project first garnered widespread attention at the 2007 South by Southwest Festival in Austin, Texas.

-Twitter was estimated in January 2012 to have more than 450 million registered users, who generate some 1 billion tweets per week.
-The service has seen exponential growth since mid-2008, though many of its users are inactive.
+Twitter was estimated in September 2013 to have more than a billion registered users, who generate some 1 billion tweets per week.
+The service has seen exponential growth since mid-2008, though many of its users are inactive — just 271 million of its more than 1 billion users were active as of 2014.

-Twitter provides an open API, which has allowed developers to create more than 100,000 applications as of April 2010 and 750,000 as of March 2011.
+Twitter provides an open API, which has allowed developers to create more than 100,000 applications as of April 2010 and 750,000 as of March 2011, and also contains tweets’ increasingly valuable metadata.
 Many of its most widely used features, such as @replies and hashtags, were created by users in a process of end-user innovation.
 Twitter’s relationship with third-party developers began to chill, however, in March 2011, after the company suggested that developers stop creating “apps that mimic or reproduce the mainstream Twitter consumer client experience.”
 It reinforced that warning in a June 2012 post and continued to alienate many developers with another tightening of its rules in August 2012.

 In November 2009, Twitter added user lists to its interface.
 In January 2010, it added location-aware tweets and local trends.
 In March 2010, it introduced @anywhere, a service that allows sites to embed Twitter features without requiring users to visit Twitter’s homepage.
-And in September 2010, it fully redesigned its web client interface, integrating @mentions, retweets, searches, and lists just above users’ timelines in a revamp that quickly became known as #newtwitter.
+And in September 2010, it fully redesigned its web client interface, integrating @mentions, retweets, searches, and lists just above users’ timelines.
+It revamped its timeline again in October 2013 to automatically display photos and videos in users’ timelines on its website and redesigned its profile pages to emphasize photos in April 2014.
 In December 2012, it added photo filters in an attempt to compete with the photo-sharing service Instagram.

 In January 2013, Twitter launched Vine, an app that allows users to share six-second looping video clips within Twitter.
 The service was initially seen by some as a successor to the animated GIF, and as a potential quick, simple video-sharing tool for news with a potentially major social impact.